Kingdom of Butua: Economy

-Cattle were abundant in Butua, and were an important component of its economy.
+Butua's economy was based in agropastoralism.
+Sorghum and finger millet were favoured as crops due to low rainfall.
+Cattle were abundant in Butua, and were a large source of its wealth.
 Cattle were also likely used for loans (a practice called kusaidza).
 The person who received the loan (kuronzera) could use the cattle as they saw fit and sell its produce, however they could not dispose of them without the owner's permission.
 The relationship between owner and kuronzera resembled one of vassalage, and served to distribute food and wealth, with the mambo owning most cattle.
-Despite Butua's fame for gold, Portuguese reports say that its people had little interest in gold mining, and focussed primarily on cattle.
+Despite Butua's fame for gold, Portuguese reports claimed that its people had little interest in gold mining, and focussed primarily on cattle.

+Butua benefited from controlling the gold trade to its southwest, and in the kingdom gold, copper, tin, and iron were mined.
+Chirikure et al. have suggested that production was controlled at the household level.
+Smelting and tool manufacturing were also undertaken, along with cotton spinning (practised throughout society), weaving, and hunting.
+Those hunted included wildebeest, buffalo, impala, sable antelope, kudu, and hartebeest, as well as elephants for ivory, and people also fished.
+Pottery was made by women, while jewellery and ornaments were also commonly produced.
+Gold, ivory, and animal skins were exported into the Indian Ocean trade, while glass beads, porcelain, and silver were imported.